zixin448/tp/docs/UserGuide.md

 ### Listing attendance of a class: `list_attendance`

-Generates the attendance list of a specified class, or a specified student.
+Displays the attendance list of the specified class, or the specified student.

 Format:
 1. `list_attendance tn/TUTORIAL_NAME wk/WEEK`
     * `TUTORIAL_NAME` refers to the name of an existing tutorial group.
     * `WEEK` refers to the week number of the requested attendance list.
-    * Shows attendance of all students belonging to the class with the specified `TUTORIAL_NAME`.
+    * Displays the attendance of all students belonging to the class with the specified `TUTORIAL_NAME`.
 2. `list_attendance id/STUDENT_ID`
     * `STUDENT_ID` refers to the student's unique NUSNET ID.
-    * Shows attendance of student with specified `STUDENT_ID`.
+    * Displays the attendance of the student with specified `STUDENT_ID`.

 Examples: